Kirby Hill C of E Primary School

 Reading for Pleasure

-Children at Kirby Hill CE Primary School receive a rich curriculum that encourages a love of literature.
+Children at Kirby Hill C of E Primary School receive a rich curriculum that encourages a love of literature.
 All classes share class novels (in their entirety where possible) and are given access to a wide range of texts throughout the curriculum.
 We believe that active encouragement of reading for pleasure is a core part of every child's educational entitlement, whatever their background or attainment, because we know that extensive reading and exposure to a wide range of texts make a huge contribution to students' educational achievement.

 To complement reading at home, we encourage all of our children to take home a book (either a non-fiction, picture or poetry book) linked to their interests, in addition to their independent reading book.